PeterCaine/Trip-Advisor_Scrape/README.md

 ## Output

-- a pickle file is output containing a binary version of the raw html of each review.
-I'll set up another repo so to unpack it.
+- a pickle file is output containing a binary version of the raw html of each review. file "sample_pickle_extract.py" is an example of how to extract info about:
+- reviewer,
+- review date,
+- overall rating,
+- flight,
+- title of review,
+- text of review,
+These are extracted to a dictionary

 - a txt file of the companies scraped is also output to the airline_pickles folder.
 - large files (i.e. large numbers of scraped reviews) take a while to write out.
 Patience is required.